 In general, the protracted conflicts areas are not being monitored by the Council of Europe Convention-based monitoring mechanisms.
 CBMs can therefore provide the Organisation’s expertise by way of sharing examples and good practices as a first step of the assistance-oriented activities.
 As such, they therefore constitute a pragmatic channel for dialogue on technical issues addressing the rights of the populations affected by conflicts.

 Implemented since 2010, CBM activities continue to bring together professional groups from Chisinau and Tiraspol, Tbilisi and Sukhumi, as well as from Tskhinvali.
 Since 2016, a CBMs Programme has also been implemented in Bosnia and Herzegovina to enhance inter-ethnic dialogue at the level of municipalities and local communities, and also involving young people and women, in order to promote reconciliation and improve the respect for human rights standards.

 The Council of Europe CBM activities are based on the principle of equal participation both as far as the number of participants from the interested sides and their involvement in the programme is concerned.
 Representatives of civil society are actively involved in the events as natural partners, not least because of their role as multipliers and a feedback channel for the impact of the projects.
 In recent years, their role in the Confidence-Building Measures programmes constantly increased.

-Existence of independent national human rights institutions in compliance with the Paris Principles
+Existence of independent national human rights institutions in compliance with the Paris Principles and the Venice Principles

 The Commissioner for Human Rights recommends that member states set up independent national human rights institutions in compliance with the Paris Principles.
 See in particular the Human Rights Comment ‘Paris Principles at 25: Strong National Human Rights Institutions Needed More Than Ever.